cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Replica clusters

-Define a cross-Kubernetes cluster topology of PostgreSQL clusters by taking advantage of PostgreSQL native streaming and cascading replication.
-Using the `replica` option, you can set up an independent cluster to continuously replicate data from another PostgreSQL source of the same major version.
-Such a source can be anywhere, as long as a direct streaming connection by way of TLS is allowed from the two endpoints.
+Establish a robust cross-Kubernetes cluster topology for PostgreSQL clusters, harnessing the power of native streaming and cascading replication.
+With the `replica` option, you can configure an autonomous cluster to consistently replicate data from another PostgreSQL source of the same major version.
+This source can be located anywhere, provided you have access to a WAL archive for fetching WAL files or a direct streaming connection via TLS between the two endpoints.

-Moreover, the source can be even outside Kubernetes, running in a physical or virtual environment.
+Notably, the source PostgreSQL instance can exist outside the Kubernetes environment, whether in a physical or virtual setting.

-Replica clusters can be created from a volume snapshot, a recovery object store (backup in Barman Cloud format), or by way of streaming using `pg_basebackup`.
-Both WAL file shipping and WAL streaming are allowed.
-Replica clusters dramatically improve the business continuity posture of your PostgreSQL databases in Kubernetes, spanning over multiple data centers and opening up for hybrid and multi-cloud setups.
-(Currently, while waiting for Kubernetes federation native capabilities, manual switchover across data centers is required.)
+Replica clusters can be instantiated through various methods, including volume snapshots, a recovery object store (utilizing the Barman Cloud backup format), or streaming using `pg_basebackup`.
+Both WAL file shipping and WAL streaming are supported.
+The deployment of replica clusters significantly elevates the business continuity posture of PostgreSQL databases within Kubernetes, extending across multiple data centers and facilitating hybrid and multi-cloud setups.
+(While anticipating Kubernetes federation native capabilities, manual switchover across data centers remains necessary.)

+Additionally, the flexibility extends to creating delayed replica clusters intentionally lagging behind the primary cluster.
+This intentional lag aims to minimize the Recovery Time Objective (RTO) in the event of unintended errors, such as incorrect `DELETE` or `UPDATE` SQL operations.

 ### Liveness and readiness probes